Bali Blue Moon

 NOTES FROM THE PEET’S ROASTERY

-The roasts went well but trended fast; it took a couple of batches to pin down a burner setting the Bali beans liked.
-The coffee responded slowly to changes in heat during the roast, but it wasn’t hard to anticipate where the burner cuts needed to be.
+Once we started roasting, the coffee responded slowly to changes in heat during the roast, but it wasn’t hard to anticipate where the burner cuts needed to be.
 First crack was strong and audible outside of the roaster, and the increase in popping was a reliable cue to reduce heat.
-At second crack, the first one or two pops were also a good sign that we could reduce heat and prepare to finish.
-Sweet, herby smells were present throughout the roasting process.
+At second crack, the popping became high pitched and rapid as it peaked.
+Woody, bark-like aromas were present throughout the roasting process.

 -John Nicolini and Michael Madden, Roasters; Jamie Smith, R&D